Mean Girls: Cultural impact

 Mean Girls has become a pop culture phenomenon.
-Fans have made GIFs and memes of the film and posted them on social media, including Facebook, Twitter and Tumblr.
-It is considered one of the most quotable movies of all time.
+Fans have made GIFs and memes of the film and posted them on various social media platforms, including Facebook, Twitter and Tumblr.
+It is considered one of the most quotable films of all time.
 In an interview about the film, Fey noted: "Adults find it funny.
 They are the ones who are laughing.
 Young people watch it like a reality show.
 It's much too close to their real experiences so they are not exactly guffawing."
-October 3rd has been dubbed "Mean Girls Day" on social media, alluding to a line by Cady, the protagonist.
+October 3 began being dubbed "Mean Girls Day" on social media especially beginning in 2012, alluding to a line by Cady, the protagonist.
 People also celebrate by wearing pink based on a line by Karen, another character.
-Clothing designers have printed quotes and other iconic imagery from the movie onto clothing and other merchandise.
+Clothing designers have printed quotes and other iconic imagery onto clothing and various merchandise.

-Members of the cast have reunited in video over the years on that day for various causes.
-In 2017, they created a GoFundMe to raise money for the victims of the Las Vegas shooting and the National Compassion Fund.
-In 2019, they teamed up with the Thirst Project to raise money to fund a freshwater well in Uganda.
+The cast have reunited in video over the years on that day for various causes.
+In 2017, a GoFundMe was created to raise money for the victims of the Las Vegas shooting and the National Compassion Fund.
+In 2019, they collaborated with the Thirst Project to fund a freshwater well in Uganda.
 In 2020, the cast was honored with the Pioneering Spirit Award for their #MeanGirlsDoGood campaign.
 On October 3, 2020, Katie Couric moderated a virtual cast reunion to reminisce about the film.
 Organized in collaboration with HeadCount to promote voting in the 2020 United States presidential election, it was the first time the entire cast gathered since the 2004 premiere.
+Paramount Pictures released the entire film for free streaming on TikTok in 23 snippets to celebrate Mean Girls Day 2023.
+The hashtag "#meangirlsday" was one of the top trends on the platform that month.

-American singer-songwriter Mariah Carey has said several times that she is a fan of the film, quoting the film in numerous interviews and TV appearances, including a 2013 episode of American Idol.
-Carey's 2009 single, "Obsessed", begins with an interlude quote where she says, "And I was like, 'Why are you so obsessed with me?'", a line of Regina George's.
+American singer-songwriter Mariah Carey has said several times that she is a fan, quoting the film in numerous interviews and TV appearances, including a 2013 episode of American Idol.
+Carey's 2009 single, "Obsessed", begins with an interlude quote where she says, "And I was like, 'Why are you so obsessed with me?'", a line from Regina.
 Carey's ex-husband, Nick Cannon, revealed that the song was inspired by the film.
-In September 2020, Fey quizzed Carey about the movie to prove how much of a "superfan" she is on Billboard's Quizzed video series.
-Meanwhile the British band Wet Leg quotes the film ("Is your muffin buttered?/Would you like us to assign someone to butter your muffin?") in their song "Chaise Longue" (2021).
+In September 2020, Fey quizzed Carey to prove how much of a "superfan" she is on Billboard's Quizzed video series.
+Meanwhile, British band Wet Leg quotes the film ("Is your muffin buttered?/Would you like us to assign someone to butter your muffin?") in their 2021 song "Chaise Longue".